Chinese meat import restrictions on the table

 Scientists believe the Coronavirus originated from animals in the city of Wuhan, in Hubei Province China.

-Health Minister Dr Efereimi Waqainabete this morning told FBC News that there has been no discussion on this for now, and the Ministry will consider the situation if it comes up.
+Health Minister Dr Ifereimi Waqainabete this morning told FBC News that there has been no discussion on this for now, and the Ministry will consider the situation if it comes up.

 The Chinese Embassy in Suva says there is no reason for measures that necessarily interfere with international travel and trade.